 - What's our recovery time objective (RTO)?
 How long can our business operations be down before we're in bigger trouble?

 - When is the last time we tested our data backup?

 Find out how electronic document management can help reduce the risks hiding in your file cabinet.
 Putting in version controls, automated workflows and backup procedures can give you peace of mind and improve collaboration, innovation and efficiency.

 SumnerOne offers best-in-class solutions to keep your business running smoothly and safely.
-For more information about our services, give us a call.
+For more information about developing a disaster recovery plan, hardware, and software, give us a call.
 Together, we can work to ensure the safety of your data in the event disaster strikes.